-One great reason is the convenience of having the eBook on your desktop PC or laptop.
+One great reason is the convenience of having the eBook on your desktop or laptop.
 The hardcopy book weighs in at nearly 6 pounds, which can be cumbersome.
 Also, the eBook format allows you to find what you’re looking for at the click of the button rather than having to thumb through pages.
-In addition, you may use the eBook to project any diagrams or parts of the book through your PC, which is great for meetings or coding education.
+In addition, you may use the eBook to project any diagrams or parts of the book through your computer, which is great for meetings or coding education.
 Lastly, it’s available immediately with no shipping costs.
 Note that the eBook versions are typically available 30 days before the hardcopy versions are printed and shipped each year.

 Absolutely, and the price is the same for both formats (save eBooks, which have no shipping charges).
 Also, pricing for a complete set of the 4 coding eBooks and multiple orders of the same eBook are discounted just like the hardcopies.
 At various times during the year, we may offer time-limited specials if you purchase both versions at the same time.

 Once the new code changes and rules have been released, ZHealth Publishing updates and revises Dr. Z’s Medical Coding Series.
 We start accepting pre-orders for all upcoming editions starting in November.
 The eBook versions are typically released 30 days prior to the printed hardcopy versions (usually in December).
 On average, the hardcopy books start shipping by the second or third week of January.

 The download link that you receive by email after you purchase your eBook is good for a single activation - it can only be downloaded once, period.
 If you purchase multiple eBooks, then you will receive multiple single-use download links.
 Take Note: If you send the link to someone else who then downloads it before you, the link will no longer work for you.